 This paper provides guidance for Returning Officers and Counting Officers from the Electoral Management Board for Scotland (EMB).
 It proposes a protocol for circumstances where it is suspected that there has been a case of personation.
-It is intended to supplement other guidance already jointly produced by the EMB, the Electoral Commission and Police Scotland.
+It is intended to supplement other guidance already produced by the Electoral Commission and Police Scotland.